You may see page builders as a fresh, welcome addition to the world of WordPress.

 If you’re too young to have experienced table-based web design: don’t worry.
 It really wasn’t all it’s cracked up to be.
 More like… a book-chapter you’d skip;)

 Frame-based web design

 Oh the endless joys of frames and iframes… From the times when Michael Jackson was black, Mom was still a little boy, coke was clean and white as snow, and… well, you get the idea:)

-Ahh, those frames.
-They're really somethin'… they could walk around like they're bigger than Prince, right?
+Ahh, those frames in this Japanese anime website.
+They’re really somethin’… they could walk around like they’re bigger than Prince, right?

 Not that a Java Applet would help with any of those two, but… times were different… back then… ahem…

 I won’t subject you to a real Java Applet.
 They could make browsers unstable.
 But this lil’ GIF-anim is quite Java Applet’ish: